 Actually, there are several good reasons to write articles for other sites, also known as guest blogging.

 When done well, guest blogging can give you a serious advantage over your competitors.

 Guest blogging is not only worth your time but can form an essential part of your marketing and SEO strategy.
-If you’re in a competitive industry it can help you reach your audience and then stand out, head and shoulders above your competitors.
+If you’re in a competitive industry, it can help you reach your audience and stand out, head and shoulders above your competitors.

 What is guest blogging?

 Guest blogging, also known as guest posting, is a method of increasing traffic and visibility to your website by writing articles to be published on other sites that appeal to a similar audience.

 One of the main benefits of guest posting is that your brand and expertise will be exposed to a new audience.
 If you’ve chosen the target of your guest post well, your business will be showcased in the form of an article to new and relevant readers.

 For example, a kitchen business’s “How To Design a Small Kitchen” guide guest posted on a trades directory site will expose the business to clients who may be in the market for a new kitchen.
 Blog often enough and in the right places, potential clients will start to recognise your name.

 Guest posting with an article expressing your expert opinion or a ‘How To’ guide on a tricky task in your niche helps elevate you to the authority level of a specialist.
 It gives potential clients the confidence that you really know your stuff.
 But it’s important that your content is actually helpful and well written.